Non-Programmers Can Label Programs Indirectly via Active Examples: A Case Study with Text-to-SQL: Related Work and Future Directions

+Applying \ourframework to other programming languages requires a seed semantic parser with high top-$k$ accuracy.
+Such a requirement is more likely to be fulfilled in the future, at least for programming languages that are well-represented in language model training data, as language model capability is expected to improve ~\citep{ganguli2022predictability}.
+Additionally, the seed parser can be improved with better prompting techniques \citep{trummer2022codexdb, wei2022chain, wang2023selfconsistency, zhou2023leasttomost}, which are complementary to our contribution and would make \ourframework stronger.

-Some other recent works such as \citet{ye-etal-2020-benchmarking, baik2020constructing} also try to combine semantic parsing with PBE.
-However, both of them require the users to provide the input-output examples, which can be time-consuming to write. \citet{pasupat-liang-2016-inferring} asked non-programmers $o$-selection questions by synthesizing table inputs, but they did not optimize for question simplicity and focused on a simpler single-table setting. \citet{ji2020question} chooses questions to minimize the round of interactions, but did not optimize question simplicity or use a natural language prior.
+\textbf{Programming by Example.} PBE has been applied to synthesize regular expressions \cite{gulwani2011automating}, tensor manipulation \cite{shi2020tf}, data analysis \cite{bavishi2019autopandas}, and visualization \cite{wang2021falx} programs, etc. Some other recent works such as \citet{ye-etal-2020-benchmarking, baik2020constructing} also try to combine semantic parsing with PBE.
+However, both of them require the users to provide the input-output examples, which can be time-consuming to write.

-\paragraph{Database Research} Related to our work, \citet{green2007provenance} and \citet{chu2017hottsql} develop methods to prove semantic equivalence of SQLs, \citet{wang2017synthesizing} synthesizes SQL from input-output examples, \citet{chu2017cosette} searches for a database (counterexample) that makes two SQL return different values and \citet{miao2019explaining} minimizes the size of such a counterexample.

-\paragraph{Active Learning} For each utterance, we maintain a prior over the function (program) space, and learn the desired function by querying it on a sequence of carefully chosen inputs. \citet{schulz2018tutorial, ein-dor-etal-2020-active, karamcheti-etal-2021-mind} apply active learning to real-valued functions, sequence classification, and visual question answering, respectively.
-In the medical domain, doctors use differential diagnosis \cite{henderson2012patient} to choose the most informative diagnostic tests to identify the underlying disease.
-More generally, one common goal of active learning is to choose input queries to reduce some expected loss \cite{settles2009active}.
-Our information gain criterion \labelcref{eq:IG-def} specifically reduces the expected log-loss of the posterior, but this could be generalized (\cref{app:extensions}).
+To reduce the users' workload, we provide the input part of the input-output examples, and focus on only those inputs whose outputs will actually help identify the desired concept.
+This is a case of active learning, which is broadly used in other applications such as learning real-valued functions, sequence classification, and visual question answering \citep{schulz2018tutorial, ein-dor-etal-2020-active, karamcheti-etal-2021-mind}.
+In \ourframework, for each utterance, we maintain a prior over the function (program) space and learn the desired function by querying it on a sequence of carefully chosen inputs.
+Similar to our work, \citet{pasupat-liang-2016-inferring} asked non-programmers $o$-selection questions by synthesizing table inputs, but they did not optimize for question simplicity and focused on a simpler single-table setting.
+Concurrent to our work, \citet{lahiri2022interactive} applied a similar framework to label Python functions; unlike them, we validated \ourframework with human annotators.

+To reduce the effort required from humans, future work can also use large language models to evaluate the program \emph{outputs} \citep{chen2023codet}.
+Prompting large language models to evaluate their own outputs is a widespread idea. \Citet{schick2023toolformer} rerank \emph{ad hoc} programs generated by a language model based on whether their outputs increase the probability of observed text. \Citet{bai2022constitutional} automatically critiques model-generated outputs and refines them for future training.